the-route-collectors/bgp-rfc/Communities_overview.md

 **: The draft does not specify any upper limit in terms of size, but the length field in the Common header of the Container is 16 bits.

+***: This is an Arista example, junOS uses a more abstracted format `target:65536:1`, but in general it sticks to `some variation of subtype:globalAdmin:localAdmin`.
+Also it seems that the only IANA assigned subtypes actually used in inter-domain routing are `route-target` and `route-origin`.

 # In practice